top of page

 Chinese Gods and Goddesses in Religion and Folklore

-After Oracle Bone Scripts appeared and were used in Shang Dynasty (1600 BC — 1046 BC), history, national activities, myths and legends, and folklore were recorded by written Chinese Characters.
+After Oracle Bone Scripts appeared and were used in the Shang Dynasty (1600 BC — 1046 BC), history, national activities, myths and legends, and folklore were recorded by written Chinese Characters.

-In Eastern Han Dynasty (25 — 220), Taoism Religion originated and was popularized, Buddhism was introduced, and more religious gods were included in the Chinese mythological world.
+In the Eastern Han Dynasty (25 — 220), Taoism Religion originated and was popularized, Buddhism was introduced, and more religious gods were included in the Chinese mythological world.

 Centuries later, with the development of the economy since the Tang Dynasty (618 — 907), Novels became popular, which created and universalized more deities that are widely accepted and worshipped by civilians.